Trần Nhân Tông: After the war

 In rewarding generals and mandarins after the victory, Thánh Tông and Nhân Tông cautioned them of the northern border.
 As to the defectors during the war, the Emperor issued an order in which the family name of every defected member of the Trần clan was changed to Mai, for example Trần Kiện was renamed as Mai Kiện.
 The only defected prince of the Trần clan, Trần Ích Tắc, was exempted from this order but he was called in historical accounts of the Trần dynasty by the name "Ả Trần" ("the woman named Trần") meaning that Trần Ích Tắc would be known as a "coward as a woman".

 The Retired Emperor Thánh Tông died on 25 May 1290 at the age of 50.
 As the sole ruler of Đại Việt, Nhân Tông ordered to relax the taxing policy, relieving the poor and postponing the military campaign against Ai Lao so that the country could recover after two fierce wars, several famines and natural disasters.

 On 3 February 1292, Nhân Tông entitled his first son Trần Thuyên as Crown Prince of the Trần dynasty and passed the throne to him on 3 March 1293.

 Nhân Tông would then spend more time in seeking spiritual awakening.
 In 1295, he was ordained as Buddhist monk.
 In 1299, he came to the mountain of Yên Tử in modern-day Quảng Ninh, where he vowed to follow the ten ascetic practices as a Buddha's student.
 He also established a monastery, teaching about Buddhist principles and receiving a substantial amount of disciples.
-He was thought to have founded Trúc Lâm, the only indigenous Zen Buddhist sect in Vietnam.
-In addition, he travelled across the nation to teach Zen practices to monks and encourage his subjects to follow the Ten Good Acts theory (Daśakuśalakarmāṇi).
+He was thought to have founded Trúc Lâm, the only indigenous Thiền Buddhist sect in Vietnam.
+In addition, he travelled across the nation to teach Thiền practices to monks and encourage his subjects to follow the Ten Good Acts theory (Daśakuśalakarmāṇi).

 In 1301, he visited Champa, and lived for nine months at Jaya Sinhavarman III's court.

 In 1306, he gave his daughter, Princess Huyen Tran, in marriage to the Champa king Jaya Simhavarman III, in return for two Cham provinces.